Boyhood

 allowing the young mind to cast about for its own peculiar answers,

-that normal drive by imposing their obligatory method, sometimes
+that normal drive by imposing their obligatory method,

 even imposing their own beliefs, the "facts."